App Store Optimization Guide

 App management can be tricky, especially if you have more than one localization.
 It gets even trickier if you have more than one app.

-With App Radar, you can streamline your ASO process with one tool.
+With App Radar, you can streamline your app store optimisation process with one tool.
 Let us show you how:

 A first step would be to analyze how visible your app is in the stores.
 As we mentioned before, many people are actively searching for apps in the app stores.
 That is why it is important to know how people find your app.
 A great way to do that is to look at which search terms people use in the app store to make your app appear in the results and to check your keyword rankings.
 Instead of manually searching for this information, you can do that with App Radars Keyword Explorer Feature and Keyword Rankings Feature.